About progressing from Provisional to Full Registration (changing your category of registration)

 This is a highly valuable process designed to enhance the learning, engagement with learning and wellbeing of students in Tasmanian Schools, Colleges and TasTAFE by encouraging teachers to be reflective and collegial professionals.

-Details of the Change of Registration Category Process and how to evidence proficiency are to be found in the Applicant and Panel Handbooks, in fliers and checklists, in the Application Form, and in the other resources provided on this website.
+Details of the progressing to Full Registration process and how to evidence proficiency are to be found in the Applicant and Panel Handbooks, in fliers and checklists, in the Application Form, and in the other resources provided on this website.

 How long do Provisionally Registered Teachers have to undertake the process?